Sep9

 You may ask what does picking up our cross look like for us today?
 Practically it can mean caring for aging parents.
 It could mean giving up our own time and interest to help others.
 It could mean turning off the T.V. or the computer in the evening to go talk to a friend about Jesus, even if we don’t feel like it.
 It could mean sacrificing evenings out with family and friends so we can use that money to support a ministry so others can hear about Jesus.

-WHAT IT MEANS TO DENY YOURSELF
+WHAT IT MEANS TO DENY SELF

 -